WEEE-Open/tarallo-import-script/README.md

 practically useless to anyone.
 However it should give you an idea on how to use the addContent, addFeature and addItems methods to import data directly into the database rather than by JSON API or manual input.

-Note that this script runs only if current directory is the `convert` directory.

 ## License